 Discover STM classes

-STM offers hundreds of credit courses that any uSask student can take as part of their degree.
-You might want to take our classes because they are small in size, because of our great professors, because you're interested in the subject, or because they fit best into your schedule.
+STM offers over 245 credit courses that any USask student can take as part of their degree.
+You may choose to take STM classes because you value their small size; the engaging professors; the many distinct subject offerings, or simply because they fit best into your schedule.